-The 16th century also saw the publication of DuBellay's celebrated Défense et illustration de la langue française (1549), a manifesto of the Plëiade group affirming the excellence of French as a literary language.
-But it is in the 17th century, with the writings of the poet, Malherbe and the grammarian, Vaugelas and the founding of the Academie Française by Richelieu (an institution that has survived into the 21st century) that the purification and reform of the French language began in earnest.
-The claim of the superiority of French, owing to its crystal clarity and rigour which dates from this period, as well as a vigorous defence of it from outside impurities, has continued even to this day as the above quotation from Etiemble attests.
+The $16^{\rm th}$ century also saw the publication of DuBellay's celebrated Défense et illustration de la langue française (1549), a manifesto of the Plëiade group affirming the excellence of French as a literary language.
+But it is in the $17^{\rm th}$ century, with the writings of the poet, Malherbe and the grammarian, Vaugelas and the founding of the Academie Française by Richelieu (an institution that has survived into the $21^{\rm st}$ century) that the purification and reform of the French language began in earnest.
+The claim of the superiority of French, owing to its crystal clarity and rigour which dates from this period, as well as a vigorous defence of it from outside impurities, has continued even to this day as the above quotation from René Etiemble attests.

-The position given the language by the French reflects a long-standing and deep-seated conviction that their language is intimately tied to their identity and grandeur as a nation and as a civilisation.
+The position given the language by the French, reflects a long-standing and deep-seated conviction that their language is intimately tied to their identity and grandeur as a nation and as a civilisation.
 In an article published in New York Times, a former French Prime Minister, Edouard Balladur, asserts that defending the French tongue is, "an act of faith in the future of our country" and his minister of Culture, Jacques Toubou, would later declare in support of the law that, for the French, their language, "is their primary capital, the symbol of the dignity, the passageway to integration, the diapason of a universal culture, a common heritage, part of the French dream" (qtd. in Riding).
-Indeed, the French see their language as a supreme civilizing force and, given the belief in the superiority of theirs, over the centuries the French have deemed it their sacred mission to bring its benefits to those "unfortunate enough" not to speak it.
+Indeed, the French see their language as a supreme civilizing force and, giving the belief in the superiority of theirs, over the centuries the French have deemed it their sacred mission to bring its benefits to those 'unfortunate enough' not to speak the language.

-Fredric Michelman (1995) concludes that if "inferior" languages do exist, however, in keeping with the egalitarian ideals of the French Revolution, there are no intrinsically inferior peoples, only those who are at a lower level of development.
-Western humanistic values, best embodied in French culture and language, the argument runs, are therefore "universal" and are accessible to all.
-Thus the 18th century writer, Rivarol could assert: "sure, sociable, reasonable, it is no longer only the French language, it is the human language" (qtd in Gordon); and 20th century philosopher, Etienne Gilson could write: "Notre particularité, c'est notre universalité" (qtd in Betts).
-Many critics have characterised this so-called "universality" as blatant ethnocentrism (Gordon, ibid), and it is clear that this principle justified, for the French, the "civilising mission" carried out in Africa and elsewhere in the French Empire.
+Fredric Michelman (1995) concludes in one of his writings that, if 'inferior' languages do exist, however, in keeping with the egalitarian ideals of the French Revolution, there are no intrinsically inferior peoples, only those who are at a lower level of development.
+Western humanistic values, best embodied in French culture and language, the argument runs, are therefore 'universal' and are accessible to all.
+Thus, the 18th century writer, Rivarol could assert: "sure, sociable, reasonable, it is no longer only the French language, it is the human language" (qtd in Gordon); and 20th century philosopher, Etienne Gilson could write: "Notre particularité, c'est notre universalité" (qtd in Betts).
+Many critics have characterised this so-called 'universality' as blatant ethnocentrism (Gordon, ibid), and it is clear that this principle justified, for the French, the 'civilising mission' carried out in Africa and elsewhere in the French Empire.